Deserialize YAML

 subgraph.yaml

-For the full subgraph manifest specification visit this link, but here's an abbreviated, list-based tour of subgraph manifest fields, subfields, and their types (in no particular order):
+For the full subgraph manifest specification visit , but here's an abbreviated, list-based tour of subgraph manifest fields, subfields, and their types (in no particular order):

 specVersion